 This book describes the principles and procedures behind Probabilistic Seismic Hazard and Risk Analysis, enabling users of these tools to understand best practices, and enabling geology, seismology, geophysics and civil engineering researchers to see the broader implications of their work.
 With a basic overview that is focused on procedures rather than the validity of detailed scientific models used for inputs, the book is broadly accessible to readers in all of the above fields.

-A primary objective of this project is to facilitate the teaching of these topics to late-stage undergraduate and post-graduate level students in the fields of engineering and the earth sciences.
-However, it should also be a valuable resource for practitioners and researchers in these fields.
+This book should be valuable for engineering and earth sciences students, practitioners, and researchers.
 To that end we attempt to present the material in as transparent a manner as possible, whilst also indicating where the state-of-the-art lies.

 Praise for "Seismic Hazard and risk analysis"